 Table S2: Parameter estimates for participants in Experiment 1b.
 Shown are the 25th, 50th, and 75th percentiles of the distribution of each parameter across subjects. α is the learning rate, λ is the eligibility trace decay, β is the softmax temperature, wMFG is the relative weight of the model-free goal controller, and wMB is the relative weight of the model-based controller.
 Also shown are the distribution across subjects of negative log likelihoods and McFadden pseudo-R2 values (59), an approximate measure of the proportion of variance explained by the model.

 In order to determine whether the model-free goal learning mechanism explained enough participant data to justify inclusion in our model, we performed Bayesian model comparison, comparing our model to a null model with wMFG set to zero.
-By allowing a weighted mixture of the two considered alternative models, a hierarchical model-based controller and a flat model-free controller, this null model accommodates participants who are entirely model-based, entirely model-free, or any mixture thereof.
+By allowing a weighted mixture of the two considered alternative models, this null model accommodates participants who are purely model-based, purely model-free, or any mixture thereof.

-We computed the Akaike Information Criterion (AIC) for each participant as an approximation to the Bayesian model evidence for each model (57), and, following Stephan et al. (58), submitted the individual participant AICs to the spm_BMS routine in SPM8 to calculate the exceedance probabilities of the two models (CITE?).
+We computed the Akaike Information Criterion (AIC) for each participant as an approximation to the Bayesian model evidence for each model (57), and, following Stephan et al. (58), submitted the individual participant AICs to the spm_BMS routine in SPM8 to calculate the exceedance probabilities of the two models.
 The results are presented in Table S3.
 The full model has an exceedance probability of 1, indicating that the model with model-free goal selection definitively provides a better fit to the observed data.
 These results strongly support the conclusion that participants are employing model-free control of goal selection.